 If you are worried about your dog being tempted to chew on your furniture, there are at least a couple ways that you can discourage the furniture chewing behavior.
 The first way is for you to make use of a non-toxic, bad tasting chewing deterrent.
 What you want to do is to spray that all over the furniture.
 The idea here is that if the furniture sucks when your dog tries to taste it, then he/she won’t want to proceed to chew it.

 It is important to note that this won’t always work though.
 So, you may still need to supervise your dog.
+Even so, one popular option for a tasting deterrent worth checking out is the Grannicks Bitter Apple Taste Deterrent.
 Another way for you to deter your dog from chewing on the furniture is to use what I would refer to as a noise maker.
 It is basically a device that is used to make a noise in order to signal your disapproval of the chewing behavior.

 So, if you see your dog get on the furniture and start chewing it, use the noise maker to tell your dog to stop the chewing behavior.
+If you aren’t sure what a noise maker looks like, I would suggest that you look this one up.
 You can use the noise maker in combination with the taste deterrent that I just mentioned above, to create the ultimate deterrent against the furniture chewing behavior by your dog.

 As soon as your dog gets off the furniture, give him/her a stuffed Kong to chew on instead.
 If your dog chews on the stuffed Kong instead of the furniture, praise and reward him/her with an immediate treat in order to encourage this appropriate chewing behavior.